-Under Ms. Hahn's offer letter, if during the period beginning 30 days prior to and ending twelve (12) months following a change of control, we terminate Ms. Hahn's employment other than for cause or Ms. Hahn terminates her employment for good reason, then an additional 50% of the shares of common stock subject to Ms. Hahn's initial stock option shall automatically vest.
-Additionally, Ms. Hahn will continue to receive her annual base salary for a period of nine months if her employment is terminated at any time by us without cause or she resigns for good reason.
+Under Ms. Hahn's offer letter, if Ms. Hahn is terminated without cause or resigns for good reason (each as defined in her offer letter), Ms. Hahn will be entitled to severance in the form of salary continuation for nine months at her then-current base salary and we will pay, for up to nine months, that portion of the COBRA premiums that we paid prior to such termination.
+Additionally, if during the period beginning 30 days prior to and ending 12 months following a change of control (as defined in her offer letter), we terminate Ms. Hahn's employment other than for cause or Ms. Hahn terminates her employment for good reason, then 100% of the shares of common stock subject to Ms. Hahn's stock options shall automatically vest except for any options that were forfeited prior to the change of control.